Should I Start Obedience Training Classes For My Puppy?

 Basic Preparations

 Before attending obedience training classes, there are some basic preparations you can make to set you and your puppy up for success.
 Ensure that your puppy has had an opportunity to relieve themselves before the class to avoid distractions.
-Bring plenty of small, soft treats that your puppy enjoys and a pouch to keep them easily accessible.
+Bring plenty of small, soft treats that your puppy enjoys and a treat pouch to keep them easily accessible.
 It's also helpful to bring a water bottle and a bowl for quick hydration breaks.

 Understanding Training Methods and Techniques